Agile-Labs-Tech/agilelabs-isms-policy/21 Privileged access policy/README.md

     1. criticality of the application processes;
     2. value, sensitivity or criticality of the information involved;
     3. past experience of system infiltration and misuse;
-5. Whenever suspicious activities are identified or thresholds of specific security-related events are exceeded, the Information Security Manager shall conduct the appropriate follow-up activities and record the course of action taken.
-A summary report of information security monitoring should be produced and submitted to the Risk Management Committee for review.
-6. For significant security issues or the discovery of signs of successful system intrusion, the Information Security Manager shall report the case to a member of the Risk Management Committee and invoke the Incident Management Procedures.
+5. For significant security issues or the discovery of signs of successful system intrusion, the Information Security Manager shall invoke the Incident Management Procedures.
-7. Privileged user accounts must be granted on a &quot;need to know&quot; and least privileged access basis; that is, to give users the minimum amount of privileges needed to perform their jobs adequately.
+6. Privileged user accounts must be granted on a &quot;need to know&quot; and least privileged access basis; that is, to give users the minimum amount of privileges needed to perform their jobs adequately.
-8. Privileged accounts shall not be used for day-to-day access; like those required to perform daily or periodic administration and/or operation activities.
+7. Privileged accounts shall not be used for day-to-day access; like those required to perform daily or periodic administration and/or operation activities.
-9. All privileged accounts must be approved and designated to an individual owner for accountability.
+8. All privileged accounts must be approved and designated to an individual owner for accountability.
-10. Privileged accounts and user access rights shall be reviewed on a periodic basis.
+9. Privileged accounts and user access rights shall be reviewed on a periodic basis.

 # Appendices